 The main culprits are:

-I know, I know, water-saving shower heads absolutely suck.
-But when you realise over a third of our household water is coming out of the shower heads, it’s cause for a pause.
+I know, I know, water-saving shower heads suck!
+But when you realise over a third of our household water is coming out of the shower heads, its cause for pause.

 Water-saving toilets can also be problematic with, ahem, certain bodily functions.
 But there’s a strong case for going “mellow yellow” and if you have to press twice the rest of the time then that’s a great compromise in my book!